Inmate found dead in Corcoran prison cell, officials rule it homicide

 FRESNO, Calif.
 (KFSN) -- Officials are investigating the death of an inmate at Calfornia State Prison-Corcoran as a homicide.

-Investigators say they found the 44-year-old inmate dead in his cell during a routine security check Saturday morning.
+Investigators say they found the 44-year-old Luis Romero dead in his cell during a routine security check Saturday morning.

-Officers have detained the victim's cellmate, 31-year-old Jaime Osuna, as a suspect.
+Officers have detained the victim's cellmate, 31-year-old Jaime Osuna, as the suspected killer.
 Osuna has been placed in an administrative segregation unit.

-Officials say Osuna was received by the prison in 2017 with a life-without-parole sentence for first-degree murder, attempted first-degree murder, and assault with a deadly weapon.
+Officials say Osuna was received by the prison in 2017 serving a life sentence for the 2011 killing and torture of a Bakersfield woman.

 The prison's Investigative Services Unit and the Kings County Sheriff's Office have launched an investigation.

 The victim has not been identified at this time.
-Officials say he was serving a life-with-parole sentence for second-degree murder.
+Officials say he was serving a life sentence with a chance at parole for second-degree murder.

 Inmate found dead in Corcoran prison cell, officials rule it homicide